k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11a_tdm_sequence_implementation_based_on_catalog.md

 Fabric V8.2 has added the [Sequences tab](/articles/39_fabric_catalog/catalog_app/10_catalog_settings.md#sequences-tab) to the Catalog.
 This tab allows to set up the sequences that can be generated in a project as part of a population or any other flow.

-## Catalog-based Sequence Implementation Steps
+## Steps for Catalog-based Sequence Implementation

-### I. Catalog - Populating the Sequences Tab
+### I. Catalog — Populating the Sequences Tab

 This includes adding the Sequence classification to the Sequences tab and setting the data generator for each sequence.